Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Aortitis develops in certain connective tissue diseases (eg, Takayasu arteritis, giant cell arteritis, ankylosing spondylitis, recurrent polychondritis) and infections (eg infectious endocarditis, syphilis, spotted fever of the rocky mountains, fungal infections).
-Aortitis is an integral part of Kogan's syndrome (inflammatory keratitis, vestibular and auditory dysfunction and aortitis).
-Inflammation usually involves all layers of the aorta (inner, middle and outer) and can lead to occlusion of the aorta or its branches and weakening of the arterial wall, which contributes to the development of an aneurysm.
+Aortitis occurs in some connective tissue diseases (eg, Takayasu arteritis, giant cell arteritis, ankylosing spondylitis, relapsing polychondritis) and infections (eg, infective endocarditis, syphilis, Rocky Mountain spotted fever, fungal infections).
+Aortitis is a component of Cogan syndrome (inflammatory keratitis, vestibular and auditory dysfunction, and aortitis).
+Inflammation usually involves all layers of the aorta (inner, middle, and outer) and may lead to occlusion of the aorta or its branches and weakening of the arterial wall, which facilitates the development of aneurysm.

 What do need to examine?